-Note the results show that our proposed model outperforms our re-implemented Bi-LSTM-CRF model by $0.32\%$,$0.08\%$ and $0.17\%$ for the tasks of NER, POS tagging and chunking, respectively, which could be viewed as significant improvements in the filed of sequence labeling.
-Even compared with the top-performance popular baseline~\cite{Ma2016End}, our model achieves a much better result for both NER and POS tagging tasks than other top-conference work in recent two years~\cite{Zhang2017Does,zhang2018learning,Liu2017Empower}, with an improvement of 0.12\% and 0.04\%, respectively.
+Note the results show that our proposed model outperforms Bi-LSTM-CRF model by $0.32\%$, $0.08\%$, $0.17\%$ and $0.48\%$ for the dataset of CoNLL03 NER, WSJ POS tagging, CoNLL00 chunking and OntoNotes 5.0, respectively, which could be viewed as significant improvements in the filed of sequence labeling.
+Even compared with the top-performance popular baseline~\cite{Ma2016End}, our model achieves a much better result for both NER and POS tagging tasks than other top-conference work in recent two years~\cite{zhang2018learning}, with an improvement of $0.12\%$ and $0.04\%$, respectively.
 Besides, the std (Standard Deviation) value of our model is smaller than the one of Bi-LSTM-CRF, which demonstrates our proposed method is more robust.
 We also observe that our model consistently outperforms all these baselines for different tasks.
-Because such models mostly adopt Bi-LSTM as their context encoder architecture, which cannot directly induce the relations among two words with a sequential way to process the inputs, and thus omit modeling part of context dependency especially some discrete patterns.
+Because such models mostly adopt Bi-LSTM as their context encoder architecture, which cannot directly induce the relations among two words, and thus omit modeling part of context dependency especially some discrete patterns.
 By proposing a novel \emph{position}-aware self-attention and incorporating self-attentional context fusion layers into the neural architecture, our proposed model is capable of extracting the sufficient latent relationship among words, thus can provide the complementary context information on the basis of Bi-LSTM.